n1chols/nixos-config/README.md

 #### 4. Setup only one user
 - For my purposes, I will never need more than one user account
 - Simplifies modules that need to modify user groups

+#### 5. No user specific packages
+- Tying into no. 4, this further simplifies the config
+- Packages should be added only where needed by a module/feature